slacy/openmusictheory.github.io/triads.md

 ### Triad roots ###

 To find a triad’s root, arrange the pitch classes on a circle of thirds (mentally or on paper).
-When you arrange the pitch classes on the circle of thirds, the root is the *lowest* pitch-class of the three-pitch-class clump.
+The root is the *lowest* in the three-pitch-class clump.
 Expressed another way, if the circle *ascends* by thirds as it moves clockwise, the root is the “earliest” note (thinking like a literal clock), and the other pitch classes come “later.”

 ![A triad (A, C, E) on the diatonic circle of thirds.][circleOfThirds-triadRTF]

-Once you know the root, you can identify the other notes as the *third* of the chord (a third above the root) and the *fifth* of the chord (a fifth above the root).
-The third of the chord is the pitch class that is a third higher than the root.
-The fifth of the chord is the pitch class that is a fifth higher than the root.
+Once you know the root, you can identify the remaining notes as the *third* of the chord (a third above the root) and the *fifth* of the chord (a fifth above the root).

 ### Triad qualities ###

-To find a triad’s quality, identify the diatonic interval between the root and the other members of the chord.
+To find a triad’s quality, identify the interval between the root and the other members of the chord.
 There are four qualities of triads that appear in major and minor scales, each with their own characteristic intervals.

 -   major triad: M3 and P5 above the root (as in *do–mi–sol*)
 -   minor triad: m3 and P5 above the root (as in *do–me–sol* or *la–do–mi*)
 -   diminished triad: m3 and d5 above the root (as in *ti–re–fa*)
--   augmented triad: M3 and A5 above the root (as in *sol–ti–ri*)
+-   augmented triad: M3 and A5 above the root (as in *me–sol–ti*)

 ![Four qualities of triads.][triads]